avirzin/goliath/README.md

 <img src="./images/goliath_logo.png" alt="Goliath logo" width="200"/>

 # Goliath

 An index-based fund on the blockchain allows investment in a diversified, low-cost portfolio using smart contracts, ensuring transparency and accessibility for people in Brazil and abroad.
-This project was specially developed for the [Blockchain Rio Hackathon 2024.](https://taikai.network/blockchainrio/hackathons/blockchainriohack24).
+This project was originally start being for the [Blockchain Rio Hackathon 2024](https://taikai.network/blockchainrio/hackathons/blockchainriohack24), but I joined too late, so I'm currently developing it for my conclusion of the [Alchemy University Ethereum Dev Bootcamp](https://www.alchemy.com/university/courses/ethereum).

 ## The Problem